Get a Library Card

 - Programs for all ages, including book discussions, storytimes and summer reading programs

 American Precision Museum (Windsor) www.americanprecision.org.
-Admits up to 2 adults and children under 18 years of age, free of charge.
+Admits up to two adults and children under 18 years of age, free of charge.

 Bennington Museum (Bennington) www.benningtonmuseum.org.
-Admits 2 adults, free of charge (children are always free), a 10% discount in the museum shop, and reciprocal benefits at the Consortium of New England Art Museums.
-For upcoming programs and exhibits, visit www.benningtonmuseum.org
+Admits two adults, free of charge (children are always free), and reciprocal benefits at the Consortium of New England Art Museums.
+The library owns two passes.

 Clark Art Institute (Williamstown, MA) www.clarkart.edu.
-Admits 1 adult free of charge (children always free).
+Admits one adult free of charge (children and students with valid ID are always free).

-Echo Lake Aquarium & Science Center (Burlington) www.echovermont.org – $4/admission up to 4 people.
+Echo Lake Aquarium & Science Center (Burlington) www.echovermont.org – Admits up to two adults and two youth for $4 per admission.

 Hildene (Manchester) www.hildene.org.
-Pass allows full access to the main house and gardens, special exhibits, the Rowland Agricultural Center and goat dairy, the 1903 Pullman car, Sunbeam, miles of walking, ski and snowshoe trails.
-Admits 2 adults and 2 children or grandchildren under 18, free of charge.
-Visit www.hildene.org for information on upcoming programs and exhibits.
+Pass allows full access to the main house and gardens, special exhibits, the Rowland Agricultural Center and goat dairy, the 1903 Pullman car, miles of walking, ski and snowshoe trails.
+Admits two adults and two children or grandchildren under 18, free of charge.
 The Library owns two passes.

 Shelburne Farms (Shelburne) www.shelburnefarms.org.
-Admits up to 2 adults and their children under 18 years of age to the Hiking Trails and Children’s Farmyard.
+Admits up to two adults and their children under 18 years of age to the walking trails and Children’s Farmyard.
 The pass excludes the property tours.
 The Library owns two passes.

 Vermont Historic Sites (various locations) www.historicvermont.org/sites.
-Up to 8 people are admitted free to any VT Historic Site.
+Up to eight people in one vehicle are admitted free to any VT Historic Site.

 Vermont History Museum (Montpelier) and Vermont Heritage Galleries (Barre) www.vermonthistory.org.
 Admits one family, free of charge.

 Vermont State Parks (various locations) www.vtstateparks.com.
-Admits one vehicle with up to 8 people, free of charge for one day to any state park.
-The Library owns two passes.
+Up to eight people in one vehicle are admitted free for one day to any state park.

 The Manchester Community Library’s fiction, nonfiction, and large print collections reflect a diversity of reading tastes.
 The Library does not place limits on the number of books, audiobooks, and magazines that may be checked out.
 Please be mindful of others’ needs when deciding how many items to check out.
 Our loan periods are listed below based on the type of item.